Certified Seed and Tablestock Potato Varieties

 Breeder/Agency: Kathleen Haynes, USDA ARS, Beltsville, MD

-Peter Wilcox was bred for its high carotenoid content and appeal to high-end restaurant chefs and gourmet potato markets.
+Peter Wilcox was bred specifically for flavor and high carotenoid content to appeal to high-end restaurant chefs and gourmet potato markets.
 It was evaluated as USDA Beltsville variety B1816-8 for 8 years in 25 field trials where it received high marks all around.
 Dr. Haynes named this variety for Peter C. Wilcox, a professor (retired 2009) in the Spiritual and Pastoral Care Program at Loyola College, Baltimore, MD.